DevScope/Kubernetes202-Workshop/Hands-On-Lab/GitOps intro/README.md

 7. Paste the IP address in your browser and check if the applications responds

-8. Now go the "yaml" folder a edit the "hello_arc.yaml" file and change the value of the environment variabled named "MESSAGE".
+8. Now go the `yaml` folder a edit the `hello_arc.yaml` file and change the value of the environment variabled named `MESSAGE`.
 Commit the changes to the remote repository.

     ![Media12](./media/12.png)